pt2302-testorg/10.01-spring-2020-2/content/pages/syllabus.md

 Requirements for Students Taking Higher-Credit Versions of the Course
 ---------------------------------------------------------------------

 Two higher-credit versions of the course (6.9041 and 20.005) are offered in addition to the regular 6-credit version.
 Students enrolled in these versions of the course are required to complete extra work.
-For details on the expectations for this work, see the [Assignments](/courses/10-01-ethics-for-engineers-spring-2020/pages/assignments) page.
+For details on the expectations for this work, see the  {{% resource_link ffa37a46-20f2-af2f-f24a-658af48d155b "Assignments" %}} page.